CUBRID/cubrid-manual/en/sql/partition.rst

 .. note::

     In versions lower than CUBRID 9.0, statistics information of the partitioning table has been updated by using the **ANALYZE PARTITION** syntax.
-From the CUBRID 9.0 version, no action is actually made even when this syntax is executed, however, it is not processed as an error for compatibility with the previous versions.
+From the CUBRID 9.0 version, no action is actually made even when this syntax is executed.
+However, it is not processed as an error for compatibility with the previous versions.

 Partitions and Inheritance
 --------------------------